markjnkim/es_mod/02-css/content/lesson-4-grid.md

 * We learned the properties and values associated with the grid parent container and grid items which allow customization of the grid's dimensions, positioning, and alignment.
 These save developers time and allow them to innovate.

-* We learned how conducive grid is to changing screen sizes, especially when the shape of the table needs to be altered in a media query.
+* We learned how conducive CSS Grid is to changing screen sizes, especially when the shape of the table needs to be altered in a media query.
 This level of flexibility and customization is a testament to the importance that CSS will continue to hold in the future of web development and website design.

 As you advance through this boot camp, remember that you're building a foundational practice of understanding and learning that can be built upon for your entire career.
 Try to view each step, each lesson, and each module as an investment in mastering the learning process.